ODaniels852/School_Ditrict_Analysis/README.md

 ## Project Overview
 Maria, a chief data scientist for a school district, is preparing all standardized test data for analysis, reporting and presentation to provide insights about performance trends and patterns to the school board.
 She asked for my help in analyzing the data on student funding and student’s standardized test scores.
 Per her request I aggregated the data and showcased trends in school performance.

-Unfortunately, after completing my analysis it was determined that due to evidence of academic dishonesty; the reading and math grades for ninth grader at one school, Thomas High School, should be ignored by replacing these scores with NaNs.
+Unfortunately, after completing my analysis it was determined that due to evidence of academic dishonesty; the reading and math scores for ninth graders at one school, Thomas High School, should be ignored by replacing these scores with NaNs.
 Therefore, Maria has asked me to repeat the school district analysis and summarize how the requested change affected the overall analysis.

 ### Results
 - How is the district summary affected?